×

 Title in pinyin: gǒu xióng yǒu huà shuō

-狗熊有話說 or BearTalk is a pretty well-known and well-liked podcast on the Chinese podcast scene.
-It has been around for a long time, and in fact, it won the iTunes Editor’s Choice award in 2013 and has been featured in newspapers worldwide.
+狗熊有話說 or BearTalk is pretty well-known and liked in the Chinese podcast scene.
+It has been around for a long time and won the iTunes Editor’s Choice award in 2013.
+It’s also been featured in newspapers worldwide.

 The podcast’s creator is a guy named “Bear,” and he’s a techie app designer and marketer who has lived in China and now New Zealand.
 His podcast touches on a variety of topics ranging from book reviews, technology, app design, self-improvement and productivity.